sujang958/blog/src/content/post/eye-dropper.md

 })
 ```

-When the `open` method is called, a user will get a color dropper like this.
+When the `open` method is called, a user will get a dropper like this.

 ![Dropper](/images/dropper.png)